Safety innovation at Tuschinski

 It has also been well preserved and has been extensively restored in recent years.

+For Mactwin, it was a great honour – and challenge – to renew the fire alarm and evacuation alarm system in this iconic building.
 David Hanemaayer, the proud theatre manager and ‘care keeper’ of the building, tells us in detail about the cinema and the replacement of both installations.

 “Tuschinski is much more than a cinema.
 People come here for a night out.
 In addition, we regularly rent out the halls, foyers and bar for events and we receive many requests for photo shoots or film shoots.
 And then there are the big film premieres – national and international.
 In October we will be 100 years old.
 The intention is that we are going to celebrate this in a big way!
 In the meantime, the renovation of rooms 2 and 3 in the old part has also been completed.
 It turned out very nice.
 In room 2 the original murals have been reconstructed and in room 3 the walls have been painted with a new design based on the original.
 In addition, luxurious, comfortable chairs and benches have been placed in both rooms.
 So in October we have every reason to celebrate.”